contiv/netplugin/README.md

 ###Building and Testing

-`vagrant up`
+- Build:

+  `make build`

    Note:
-- Make sure VirtualBox is installed
-- The guest VM provisioning requires downloading packages from the Internet, so a http-proxy needs to be set in the VM.
-If you are behind one else the VM setup will fail.
-It can be specified by setting the VAGRANT_ENV variable to a string of a space separated `<env-var>=<value>` pairs.
-`CONTIV_ENV="http_proxy=http://my.proxy.url https_proxy=http://my.proxy.url" vagrant up`

-`vagrant up`

-`vagrant ssh netplugin-node1`

-`sudo -s`

-`source /etc/profile.d/envvar.sh`

-`cd $GOSRC/github.com/contiv/netplugin`
+   - building the project requires Go1.4.
+Instructions to install Go can be found at: https://golang.org/doc/install

+- Run unit-tests:

   `make unit-test`

+- Run system-tests:

+  `make system-test`

 ###Trying it out

 The netplugin produces two binaries, a netplugin daemon and a netdcli tool to interact with it.
+The binaries can tried out in a vagrant environment, which can be setup as follows.

+`make demo`

+Note:
+- Make sure VirtualBox is installed

+`vagrant ssh netplugin-node1`

 ####A quick example

 1. Start netplugin

-    `netplugin`
+    `sudo netplugin`

 2. Create two containers `myContainer1` and `myContainer2`

-    `docker run -it --name=myContainer1 --hostname=myContainer1 ubuntu /bin/bash`
+    `sudo docker run -it --name=myContainer1 --hostname=myContainer1 ubuntu /bin/bash`

-    `docker run -it --name=myContainer2 --hostname=myContainer2 ubuntu /bin/bash`
+    `sudo docker run -it --name=myContainer2 --hostname=myContainer2 ubuntu /bin/bash`

 3. Launch a desired configuration for the two containers